Ankur-Dhall/Fighting-Online-Abuse/README.md

 # Fighting-Online-Abuse
-This is a project created in python using machine learning to classify toxic and abusive coments to fight online abuse
+This is a project created in python using machine learning to classify toxic and abusive comments to fight online abuse

 Introduction: